Pinball: Special scores

-When a free game is won, Williams and Bally/Midway machines typically makes a single loud bang, most often with a solenoid that strikes a piece of metal, or the side of the cabinet, with a rod, known as a knocker, or less commonly with loudspeakers.
+When a free game is won, most machines typically makes a single loud bang, most often with a solenoid that strikes a piece of metal, or the side of the cabinet, with a rod, known as a knocker, or less commonly with loudspeakers.
 "Knocking" is the act of winning a free game when the knocker makes the loud and distinctive noise.

 Playing techniques

 The primary skill of pinball involves application of the proper timing and technique to the operation of the flippers, nudging the playfield when appropriate without tilting, and choosing targets for scores or features.
 A placard is often placed in a lower corner of the playfield with pricing information and details about game-specific rules and scoring techniques.

 Nudging

 Players can influence the movement of the ball by moving or bumping the pinball machine, a technique known as "nudging" or "shaking".

 There are tilt mechanisms which guard against excessive manipulation of this sort.
 The mechanisms generally include: